Horsham Silo Activation

 Having been twice denied a grant of land as part of a government scheme aiming to attract European farmers to his country, today Yanggendyinanyuk’s legacy flows through his descendants and the Native Title over the Country he once walked and through the re-emergence of the ancient Wergaia language he once spoke.

-The opportunity of some State Government funding came up to create large public art works to activate public spaces.
+the opportunity of some State Government funding came up to create large public art works to activate public spaces.
 Council was in a position to support the realisation of this project through project management and development of land use within the railway corridor.

 Since 2016, the Silo Art Trail in Wimmera Southern Mallee has become a key destination for independent travellers keen to experience Australia’s largest outdoor gallery.
 Commissioned murals have extended into shires to the west and southwest, adding to the reach, interest and visitation of the trail.

-How will the community be consulted?
+How was the community consulted?

-Development of the image will involve:
+Development of the image involved:

 - Gathering of Yanggendyinanyuk’s story through artist and family conversations